reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 ### Removing Legacy Context {/*removing-legacy-context*/}

+Legacy Context was deprecated in [October 2018 (v16.6.0)](https://legacy.reactjs.org/blog/2018/10/23/react-v-16-6.html).

-Legacy Context using `contextTypes` and `getChildContext` was [deprecated in v16.6.0](https://legacy.reactjs.org/blog/2018/10/23/react-v-16-6.html) due to subtle bugs that were easy to miss.
+Legacy Context was only available in class components using the APIs `contextTypes` and `getChildContext`, and was replaced with `contextType` due to subtle bugs that were easy to miss.
 In React 19, we're removing Legacy Context to make React slightly smaller and faster.

 If you're still using Legacy Context in class components, you'll need to migrate to the new `contextType` API: